 In Lebanon, the main apparent benefit of registering with UNHCR is the degree of protection it offers from refoulement, and access to limited health care.
 Registered refugees still need to apply separately to General Security to obtain a residency permit.
 Residents (especially men) are often stopped at checkpoints scattered around the country and can be interrogated at any time by security forces.
 If they fail to show their residency permits, they are at immediate risk of being arrested.
 Additionally, there are widespread reports of fines being levied of up to US\$200 for each year refugees have lived in the country without a permit.
-There are no official statistics but it is known that most refugees registered with UNHCR do not have residency permits.6 to decide the legitimacy of their residence.
+There are no official statistics but it is known that most refugees registered with UNHCR do not have residency permits.6

+If refugees have a UNHCR registration certificate alone, in practice it appears that it is at the discretion of the security officer to decide the legitimacy of their residence.
 This reveals the fragility at the heart of refugee recognition in a State like Lebanon, which has not ratified the 1951 Refugee Convention and does not have a domestic refugee law.
 UNHCR documents do not create a valid legal right to reside or settle permanently in Lebanon.
 Lebanon only allows UNHCR to operate in the country on the understanding that it works to resettle refugees to third countries (despite the high number of refugees and the small number of available resettlement places).